 Tis the season for buying useless crap for friends and family.
 If you’re shopping for anyone who enjoys hiking and/or RVing, here are some items we’ve found particularly useful or enjoyable during our travels!

-We took this pack on pretty much every hike we did on the Big Trip.
-We also have a second, slightly bigger Osprey day pack for longer hikes where we need to carry a lot of food and water for the three of us, but this little guy is our primary hiking pack.
-It’ll hold, for example, two extra water bottles, two burritos, a small container of dog food, and a pile of snacks.
+We take this pack on pretty much every hike we do while Airstreaming.
+We also have a second, slightly smaller Osprey day pack for shorter hikes where we just need to carry water and snacks, but this bigger Talon 22 will hold, for example, two extra water bottles, two burritos, a small container of dog food, a pile of snacks, and discarded clothing layers.

 In Santa Fe we both bought Brooks trail runners and loved them so much we quit hiking in our boots and just wore these for all hikes and trail runs.
 Bonus: with our new hiking shoes, we found that we could fit longer hikes into a day by jogging the flats and downhills.
 Now that we’re home, these are still our go-to hiking shoes, and we only wear our big boots if we’re backcountry camping and need the extra support while carrying packs.